lightning/bolts/07-routing-gossip.md

 likely in the case of pruned channels.

-Otherwise the `channel_announcement` is usually followed immediately by a `channel_update`, which serves as a fairly good timestamp for new channels.
-Ideally we would specify that the first `channel_update` is to be used, but new nodes on the network wouldn't know that, and would require that timestamp to be stored.
+Otherwise the `channel_announcement` is usually followed immediately by a `channel_update`.
+Ideally we would specify that the first (oldest) `channel_update`'s timestamp is to be used as the time of the `channel_announcement`, but new nodes on the network will not have this, and further would require the first `channel_update` timestamp to be stored.
 Instead, we allow any update to be used, which is simple to implement.

 In the case where the `channel_announcement` is nonetheless missed, `query_short_channel_ids` can be used to retrieve it.